carlosandrade/Csocket/README.txt

 1. Server starts requesting for number of H hosts to be connected to server using server.c.
 	1.1 Server uses a function to create H buckets, each of them will be sent to one of the hosts.
 	1.2 Server waits for each bucket connection.
-		Obs: Last time measurement output on server host includes only 1.1, it doesnt counts 1.2
+		Obs: Last time measurement output on server host includes only 1.1, it doesn't counts 1.2
 2. Client hosts start connection using client.c
 	2.1 Client request bucket to server
 	2.2 Client waits for bucket